Glossary

 Parathyroid Hormone (PTH)

-Hormone secreted by the parathyroid glands and the most important endocrine regulator of calcium and phosphorus concentration in extracellular fluid.
+Also called parathormone, parathyroid hormone is a hormone secreted by the parathyroid glands and the most important endocrine regulator of calcium and phosphorus concentration in extracellular fluid.

 Paricalcitol